sethsh7/hla-prs-toolkit/README.md

 PLINK genotyping data (.bed/.bim/.fam)

+## How to download
+Use "git clone https://github.com/sethsh7/hla-prs-toolkit.git" to download a copy onto your local working server or directory.

 ## Scripts
 ### 1. PLINK2CALL - Hard calling of HLA haplogenotypes from SNP proxies
 #### Usage: